takanuva15/forbes-takehometest/README.md

 curl -i http://localhost:8080/dictionary

 # get closest matches for story

+# Note1: Like with the dictionary add, any story words with random punctuation are ignored.
+If we don't find a
+# correction within a defined error threshold (see `Trie.java` for details), we provide an empty correction.

+# Note2: Like with the dictionary add, really-long words are ignored and not corrected since our dictionary isn't
+# currently capable of efficiently storing long words.
+Like I mentioned previously though, we could make an
+# optimized Trie for really long words and search that instead for really-long words.
 curl -i http://localhost:8080/story -H "Content-Type: application/json" -d @sample_story.json
 curl -i http://localhost:8080/story -H "Content-Type: application/json" -d "{\"story\": \"mat\"}"